About Eric

 Bio:

-I have over 40 peer-reviewed publications including prestigious journals such as Nature Physics and Physical Review Letters.
-My work has been featured in international media, including The New York Times, Forbes, Nature News and New Scientist.
-My publications have gathered over 3300 citations, with an h-index of 28 (Google Scholar, June 2021).
+I have over 51 peer-reviewed publications including prestigious journals such as Nature Physics, Nature Communications, Physical Review X, Physical Review Letters and the British Journal for the Philosophy of Science.
+My scientific publications have gathered over 4800 citations, with an h-index of 30 (Google Scholar, May 2024).

 I have organised three international conferences on the foundations of quantum mechanics, and have been invited to present my work in conferences on all continents.